floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_saml_advanced.md

 ---
 title: Advanced Configuration
-html_title: Kibana OIDC Advanced Configuration
+html_title: Kibana SAML Advanced Configuration
-slug: kibana-authentication-openid-advanced-config
+slug: kibana-authentication-saml-advanced
-category: kibana-authentication-openid-overview
+category: kibana-authentication-saml-overview
 order: 200
 layout: docs
 edition: enterprise
-description: How to use OpenID Connect and your favorite identity provider to implement Kibana Single Sign-On.
+description: How to configure Kibana for SAML Single Sign On authentication and IdP integrations.

 ---
 <!---
-Copyright 2021 floragunn GmbH
+Copyright 2020 floragunn GmbH
 -->

-# Kibana OpenID Connect Advanced Configuration
+# Kibana SAML Advanced Configuration
 {: .no_toc}

 {% include toc.md %}

-This chapter lists all advanced configuration options for OIDC.
+This chapter lists all advanced configuration options for SAML.
 Most of them are only needed for special setups.

-## Mapping of JWT Claims to User Data
+## Mapping of SAML Assertions to User Data

-The name of the users and their roles are determined by so called claims stored in the JWTs which are provided by the IdP to Search Guard.
-You can control the mapping of these claims to user data using the following options:
+The name of the users and their roles are determined by so called assertions stored in the SAML responses which are provided by the IdP to Search Guard.
+You can control the mapping of these assertions to user data using the following options:

-**subject_key:** The key in the JSON payload that stores the user's name.
-If not defined, the [subject](https://tools.ietf.org/html/rfc7519#section-4.1.2) registered claim is used.
-Most IdP providers use the `preferred_username` claim.
+**subject_key:** The name of the SAML assertion that stores the user's name.
 Optional.
+If not configured, the `NameID` attribute is used.

-**roles_key:** The key in the JSON payload that stores the user's roles.
-The value of this key must be a comma-separated list of roles.
+**roles_key:**  The name of the SAML assertion that stores the user's roles.
+If this assertion is multi-valued, Search Guard interprets each value as single role.

+**roles_separator:** For the case that some IdPs do not support multi-valued assertions for roles, Search Guard can also split a single value at a certain separator.
+Use this option to specify the separator to split the roles.

 **subject_pattern:**  A regular expression that defines the structure of an expected user name.
-You can use capturing groups to use only a certain part of the subject supplied by the JWT as the Search Guard user name.
+You can use capturing groups to use only a certain part of the subject supplied by the SAML Response as the Search Guard user name.
 If the pattern does not match, login will fail.
 See [below](#using-only-certain-sections-of-a-jwt-subject-claim-as-user-name) for details.
 Optional, defaults to no pattern.

 ## TLS Settings